cleliacort/SS_prediction/README.md

 # SS_prediction
-Tutorial to perform and valuate a secondary structures prediction using the GOR and the SVM methods.
+Tutorial to perform and evaluate a secondary structures prediction using the GOR and the SVM methods.